mufeedali/bucket-manager/README.md

 ### Stack Identifier Format

-Commands like `up`, `down`, `refresh`, and `status` accept a `<stack-identifier>` argument to target specific stacks.
+Commands like `up`, `down`, `refresh`, `pull`, and `status` accept a `<stack-identifier>` argument to target specific stacks.
 This identifier can take several forms:

-1.  **`server-name:stack-name`**: This is the most explicit format for remote stacks.
+1.  **`server-name:stack-name`**: This is the most explicit format.
     - Use `local:stack-name` to target a stack named `stack-name` on the local machine.
     - Use `remote-host-name:stack-name` to target a stack named `stack-name` on the configured SSH host `remote-host-name`.
     - This format guarantees targeting a single, specific stack instance.

 2.  **`stack-name`**: When only the stack name is provided (e.g., `bm status my-app`, `bm up my-app`), `bm` follows this logic to find the target stack:
-    - It searches the local stack directory first.
+    - It searches for stacks matching `stack-name` both locally and on all configured remote hosts.
-    - If one or more stacks named `stack-name` are found locally, the **first local match** is targeted.
-Remote hosts are *not* searched.
+    - If exactly *one* match is found (either local or remote), that stack is targeted.
-    - If *no* stack named `stack-name` is found locally, it then searches all configured remote hosts.
+    - If *multiple* matches are found, `bm` attempts to resolve the ambiguity:
-    - If `stack-name` is found on exactly *one* remote host, that stack is targeted.
+        - If *exactly one* of the matches is local, the local stack is preferred and targeted.
-    - If `stack-name` is found on *multiple* remote hosts (but not locally), an ambiguity error is reported, and you must use the explicit `server-name:stack-name` format.
+        - Otherwise (multiple local matches, or multiple remote matches and no local match), an ambiguity error is reported, and you must use the explicit `server-name:stack-name` format (e.g., `local:stack-name` or `remote-host:stack-name`).
     - If `stack-name` is not found locally or on any remote host, a "not found" error is reported.

 3.  **`server-name:`** (Note the trailing colon): Used *only* with the `bm status` command to show the status of *all* stacks on a specific remote host (e.g., `bm status server1:`).